REBORN IN BLASPHEMY

 PAGAN’S MIND-Infinity Divine

-When the band signed to Limb their recorded their debut fro four years earlier.
+When the band signed to Limb Records they recorded their debut from four years earlier.
 Very slight cover variation helps tell them apart.

 TWISTED SISTER-Still Hungry